MonashMath/SCI1022/Git.md

 -rw-r--r--+ 1 amar0078 Domain Users  743 Feb 24 21:53 id_rsa.pub
 ```

-The former file (`id_rsa`) contains the private key, while the latter (`id_rsa.pub`) the public one.  **You should never expose nor send to anyone the private key** (note indeed its very restrictive file permissions).
+The first file (`id_rsa`) contains the private key, while the second (`id_rsa.pub`) contains the public one.  **You should never expose nor send to anyone the private key** (note its very restrictive file permissions).
 On the other hand, the public key can be shared with anyone, i.e., GitHub in our case.

-> *__Note:__* In the event that the permissions of `id_rsa` do not look like in the previous listing, you **MUST** force them manually using, e.g., the following command: `chmod og-rwx ~/.ssh/id_rsa`.
+> *__Note:__* In the event that the permissions of `id_rsa` do not look like in the previous listing, you **MUST** force them manually using the following command: `chmod og-rwx ~/.ssh/id_rsa`.
 See [Section 1.4.2](./Unix-CLI.md#142-permissions).

 Once we have created the SSH keys, we have to associate the public key to your GitHub profile.
-To this end, you have to [login into GitHub](https://github.com/login) using your GitHub's user e-mail and password.
-Once you are logged in, in the upper-right corner of any page, click on your profile photo, and then on the drop-down list, click on "Settings".
+To do so you have to [login into GitHub](https://github.com/login) using your GitHub's user e-mail and password.
+Once you are logged in, in the upper-right corner of any page, click on your profile picture, and then on the drop-down list, click on "Settings".
 Then, on the left frame, click on "SSH and GPG keys".
 You should arrive to the screen shown in [Figure 1](#fig_ssh_keys_1).

 <a name="fig_ssh_keys_1"></a> <img src="figures/add_ssh_key_step1.png" alt="" width="100%"/><br>
 Figure 1.
 Linking your public SSH key with your GitHub account.
 (Step 1)

-> *__Note:__*  GitHub actively develops its user interface, so
+> *__Note:__*  GitHub often revises its user interface, so
-[Figure 1](#fig_ssh_keys_1) and other GitHub screenshots shown along the section may not match the ones that you are observing in your browser exactly, but this is not a cause for concern.
+[Figure 1](#fig_ssh_keys_1) and other GitHub screenshots shown in this section may not exactly match the ones that you see in your browser, so don't worry.
 We expect you to be able to resolve any discrepancies on your own.

 Then, you have to click on the "New SSH key" green button at the top right of [Figure 1](#fig_ssh_keys_1).
 You will then arrive to the screen in [Figure 2](#fig_ssh_keys_2).